norm/marknormanfrancis.com/README.markdown

   Add a TOML source file for every instagram photo in an instagram data export.
 Uploads the images to S3.

-* [find_interesting_tweets][find]
+* [find_tweets][find]

-  Highlight possibly interesting tweets from a twitter data export (where "interesting" means has some likes, retweets, or is part of a long thread).
+  Find tweets that match given criteria (eg. a number of likes/retweets, has a photo, etc) from a twitter data export.

 * [add_tweets][tweets]